unvacs/Linuxhardning_practical/Permissions-and-Limits.md

 ExecShield describes kernel features that provide protection against exploitation of memory corruption errors such as buffer overflows.

+  > Exec Shield is enabled in CentOS-6 and 7 by default.

-It's designed to limit against
+It's designed to limit against:

 - stack
 - buffer
 - function pointer overflows

-  > Exec Shield is enabled in CentOS-6 and 7 by default.

 ```bash
 # C2S/CIS: CCE-27211-2 (Medium), CCE-27127-0 (Medium)